jwoolnough/unsource-chat-app/README.md

 # Unsource Chat

-Real-time chat application built using Next.js, Firebase and Tailwind for a start up that never came to be.
+Real-time chat application built using Next.js, Firebase and Tailwind for a startup that never came to be.

 Demo: [unsource-chat-app.vercel.app](https://unsource-chat-app.vercel.app/)